 “No, it isn’t at all.
 I tracked you guys down,” I winked.
-Becoming physical stronger wasn’t the only skilled I had improved over my six year absence.
+Becoming physically stronger wasn’t the only skill I had improved over my six year absence.

 “Makes sense, your master is known for being one of the top informants in Voyia,” Lyle said.

 For the past six years I had trained with Caleb Rathais.
 He was a wanderer by choice, but highly skilled in combat and extremely knowledgeable about all of Voyia.
 He had gained many contacts throughout his twenty-one years of traveling, so obtaining any desired information was a cinch for him.
 “Hence why I wanted to train with him,”

 “Was he able to help you find your soulmate?”
 Lyle’s face was blank.
 His whole body rigid.

 “We are working on it.
 We met a barkeep in Tessilia that recalled seeing a member of the Honor in Arms company with a mate scar similar to mine a few years ago,” My fingers traced over my scar while I smiled.

 “Then why did you track us down?
 You should be going after that mercenary company,” Wylie grinned with an eyebrow wiggle.

 I chuckled.
 He was at least the same after all these years.
 “I caught wind that you guys were in a port town of Grzinel, and since the Honor in Arms is currently at a more inlet town here, it seemed like a good chance to see you guys again,”

 “Well, let’s use the rest of today to catch up and you can head off to your soulmate tomorrow,” Wylie threw an arm around my shoulders, leading me down the pier.